-While we at Scott Dunn do not encourage international travel against State Department advice at this time, we do believe it is possible to travel responsibly during this pandemic.
+While we at Scott Dunn do not encourage you to travel outside of your comfort level, we are here provide the resources needed and current facts to travel responsibly during this pandemic.
 We have explored the options in detail with our operators in each destination to better understand all requirements our guests will encounter.
 We trust our community of global citizens to make the best choice for themselves and act responsibly abroad.
-While most travelers want to wait until there is a vaccine for their next trip, some have asked us to help them travel safely and responsibly now—and we are happy to provide the intel and support they seek.
 Each of our travel consultants are up to date on the latest travel advisories and entry requirements to help you make an informed decision.
 As with previous changes to travel regulations during the pandemic, if you choose to forgo your vacation plans, your Travel Consultant can discuss your options, most of which follow our Book with Confidence policy.

 Current U.S. Department of State Travel advice